|NATURAL CURVES SURFBOARDS|

 Rail configuration is significant as it accomodates the other variables included in the design of any surfboard.
 Fuller - boxier rails are generally applied to shorter lower volume boards.
 Thinner - crowned, domed, tapered rails are generally applied to higher volume boards.

 Boxy rails A full - round rail.
 Boxy rails will vary in volume with the overall thickness of a surfboard.
 The top of a boxy rail will flow out of a relatively flat or very moderately crowned deck.
 This rail configuration is generally applied to shorter lower volume boards.

 |Crowned or domed rails A low - tapered rail.
 Crowned or domed rails blend well with a moderately crowned deck.
 This rail configuration is generally applied to step up shortboards, semi guns, and guns - basically higher volume boards - to facilitate control of greater overall volume found in these designs.|

-Most modern surfboards - shortboards, semi guns, guns, hybrids, and
+Most modern surfboards - shortboards, semi guns, guns, mid length, and longboards

 Shapers and surfers will use their knowledge and experience to design appropriete rails for a wide variety of surfboard designs and additional variations within the context of those designs.

 Rails for Specific Surfboard Designs